AI Terminal screenshot

 Basic Commands

-• setkey: Set or update the API key
+• setkey — Set or update the API key for the currently selected model

-• ai:<request>: Send a request to the AI agent
+• ai:<request> — Send a natural language request to the AI agent

 Example Requests